-Tarantino has made some fantastic films, Pulp Fiction is one of my all time favourite films, but my favourite Tarantino movie has to be Kill Bill: Vol 1 & 2, also one of my favourite films, because who doesn’t love a good “roaring rampage of revenge”?
+Tarantino has made some fantastic films – Pulp Fiction is one of my all-time favourites – but my favourite Tarantino movie has to be Kill Bill: Vol 1 & 2, because who doesn’t love a good “roaring rampage of revenge”?

 While films such as Pulp Fiction are brilliant, showing us the glamorous lifestyles of California gangsters like Marsellus Wallace and his wife Mia, John Travolta and Samuel L Jackson as Vincent and Jules (who play off each other perfectly), and enough gunshots, fake blood and swearing to make it quintessentially Tarantino, Kill Bill is just… something else.

 I think it is fair to assume that most of us aren’t trained assassins spending our working lives jetting off across the world and being paid vast amounts of money to kill people.
 That said, Kill Bill is still very relatable in that it deals with emotions almost every single person is familiar with; the feeling of betrayal and the desire for revenge, both on the part of Beatrix and of Bill too.
 Admittedly, most of us deal with it in ways that don’t involve going on multi-continental killing sprees and leave a slightly smaller trail of destruction behind us than Beatrix and Bill do, but nonetheless we can all still relate to betrayal and revenge in some way.